HonsonCooky/cookie-nvim/README.md

   focused on providing the bare minimum that I actually need.
 To figure this out, I created a configuration with a minimal language assistance setup and tried to program.
 I quickly learnt which tools were critical for me, and which tools were okay to replace with CLI commands.
 Thus, I've found my personal minimalist build; The bare minimum I need to work efficiently within Neovim.
-Everything else is a CLI command that I just need to learn.
-By forcing myself into the CLI, I learn how to use these tools better.
+In cases where I'm missing functionality from my PDE, I turn to CLI tools first, before attempting to fix my issues with extensions.
+By proxy, this has made me a lot more efficient with Git, RipGrep and many other CLI tools that I previously had a plugin to manage for me.

 ## Windows First Thinking